prontog/blog-entries/handling_protocol_versions.md

 As an example implementation we can look at the [init.lua](https://github.com/prontog/SOP/blob/master/network/init.lua) and [sop.lua](https://github.com/prontog/SOP/blob/master/network/sop.lua), the the Wireshark Dissector for the [SOP](https://github.com/prontog/SOP) protocol.

-As you can see in the call to `loadSpecs`, the second paremeter is **SOP_SPECS_PATH** which is declared in *init.lua* and set with the value of the environment variable with the same name.
+As you can see in the call to `loadSpecs`, the second parameter is **SOP_SPECS_PATH** which is declared in *init.lua* and set with the value of the environment variable with the same name.
 ```js
 -- From init.lua
 SOP_SPECS_PATH = os.getenv("SOP_SPECS_PATH")